Konayuma/Multilingual-Translation-Web-Application/README.md

 ## Setup

-1. Open the ASSIGNMENT 3 folder in VS Code.
+1. Open the project folder in VS Code.
 2. Run the project with a simple static server.
 3. Open index.html in the browser through that server.

-Examples of simple static servers:

-- VS Code Live Server extension
-- `npx serve "ASSIGNMENT 3"`
-- `python -m http.server` from inside the ASSIGNMENT 3 folder

 ## Files